 - Pervasive Developmental Disorder – Not Otherwise Specified (PPD-NOS; also called “atypical autism”): People who meet some of the criteria for autistic disorder or Asperger syndrome, but not all, can be diagnosed with PDD-NOS.
 People with PDD-NOS usually have fewer and milder symptoms than those with autistic disorder.
 For example, they may have only a social impairment.

-Children with ASDs can benefit from occupational therapy to help them learn and practice the physical, mental, and cognitive skills needed to actively participate in daily activities and programs.
-Pediatric occupational therapy helps children with ASDs by:
+Children with ASDs can benefit from therapeutic services to help them learn and practice the physical, mental, and cognitive skills needed to actively participate in daily activities and programs.
+Our integrated care team helps children with ASDs by:

-- Evaluate the individual’s skills and level of functioning in activities and contexts relevant and meaningful to the individual.
+- Evaluating the individual’s skills and level of functioning in activities and contexts relevant and meaningful to the individual.

-- Assess the individual’s strengths and areas for improvement that should be addressed through intervention.
+- Assessing the individual’s strengths and areas for improvement that should be addressed through intervention.

-- Identify the impact of ASD on the individual’s functioning and ability to carry out relevant daily life activities and occupations.
+- Identifying the impact of ASD on the individual’s functioning and ability to carry out relevant daily life activities and occupations.

-- Provide individualized therapy services that are tailored to the person’s identified areas of need and that maximize the individual’s skills and performance.
+- Providing individualized therapy services that are tailored to the person’s identified areas of need and that maximize the individual’s skills and performance.

-- Support the individual and their family members in coping with the challenges of living with ASD.
+- Supporting the individual and their family members in coping with the challenges of living with ASD.

-- Adapt or modify activities, environments, and contexts to support performance and participation in everyday life situations and settings.
+- Adapting or modifying activities, environments, and contexts to support performance and participation in everyday life situations and settings.

-- Collaborate with the client, family members, other service providers and other key people in the individual’s life to ensure that services are focused on meaningful and relevant occupations and contexts.
+- Collaborating with the client, family members, other service providers and other key people in the individual’s life to ensure that services are focused on meaningful and relevant occupations and contexts.

 If your child has been diagnosed with an ASD, we can help them learn the skills and tools needed to progress forward with daily activities.
-Our pediatric occupational therapists are highly-trained specialists that will establish a one to one relationship and course of treatment that will help your child achieve their goals.
-Call us today to find out more about pediatric occupational therapy and its benefits for children with ASDs.
+Our physical therapist, occupational therapist and integrated movement specialists are highly-trained and will establish a one to one relationship and course of treatment that will help your child achieve their goals.
+Request an appontment today to find out more about pediatric occupational therapy and its benefits for children with ASDs.